 \section{Conclusions}

 In this paper, we analyze a sample of 350 massive and passive galaxies mostly (95\%) at $0.6\lesssim z\lesssim1.0$ extracted from LEGA-C DR2 in \cite{Borghi2022a}, deriving their physical properties from a full-spectral fitting analysis.
-Given that the ultimate goal of this work is to use this dataset in the CC method, it was optimized and thoroughly tested to minimize the possible contamination of the sample by young, star-forming objects.
-The derived age($z$) relation is then used to constrain the differential ages $\mathrm{d}t$, and to provide a new estimate of the Hubble parameter $H(z)$.
-Our analysis will also allow us to compare for the first time on the same dataset the differential ages $\mathrm{d}t$ derived with two different and independent methods, namely Lick indices fit and full-spectral fitting, and to investigate and validate the capability of the CC approach to robustly derive $H(z)$.
+Given that the ultimate goal of this work is apply the CC method with this dataset, it was optimized and thoroughly tested to minimize the possible contamination of the sample by young, star-forming objects.
+The derived $age(z)$ relation is then used to constrain the differential ages $\mathrm{d}t$, and to provide a new estimate of the Hubble parameter $H(z)$.
+Our analysis will also allow us to compare for the first time on the same dataset the differential ages $\mathrm{d}t$ derived with two different and independent methods, namely Lick indices and full-spectral fitting, and to investigate and validate the capability of the CC approach to robustly derive $H(z)$.

-Here, we utilize the public code \bagpipes~ \citep{Carnall2018MNRAS} to derive stellar ages, metallicities, and SFH fitting both the spectroscopic data alone and the spectroscopic and photometric data combined for all the individual galaxies in our sample.
-Our main results are summarized as follow.
+Here, we utilize the public code \bagpipes~ \citep{Carnall2018MNRAS} to derive stellar ages, metallicities, and SFH fitting both the spectroscopic data alone and the spectroscopic and photometric data jointly for all the individual galaxies in our sample.
+Our main results are summarized as follows.